kliem/PyKPartiteKClique/README.md

 ### Finding all k-cliques

-We time how long it takes to find all k-cliques.
+We time how long it takes to find all k-clique, if this time differs from above.
-Only those times different from the above are displayed.

 | Graph                       | kpkc       | FindClique | networkx   |
   ---                         | ---        | ---        | ---